 Meet the participants of CEA’s 2017 Fashion Accelerator

 Whitelane Textiles is an emerging boutique corsetry brand with focus on classic glamour that remains true to traditional construction processes.
 Catering to burlesque performers, pinup beauties and those who seek something special, corsets are individually constructed from the finest European coutil and luxurious silks, embodying the glamour of a bygone age.
 Lorraine White is a corsetiere, weaver, knitting dynamo and textile artist based in Toowoomba, Queensland.
 With a passion for preserving textile history and handicraft, she is constantly seeking new knowledge and expanding her technical skills to offer her clients something special and become an expert in her field.

-Genkstacy / Founder Evie Willsteed
+Genkstasy / Founder Evie Willsteed

-Genkstacy is the un-gendered alt-luxury clothing label launching in 2017 by Brisbane designer Eve Willsteed.
-Genkstacy (a fusion of 元気/Genki + Ecstasy, translating to something along the lines of ‘pure-euphoric-being’, or ‘ultimate-energy-party’) is fashion for trendsetters; for those who create and appreciate; for those who lead and for those who walk their own path.
-Reaping an aesthetic born of modern cultural fusion and inclusion with Japanese and hip hop fashions at the fore, Genkstacy will aim to change the way we experience and participate in fashion, creating a style that is unique but lasting, and clothing that’s ethical and sustainable but still fresh.
+Genkstasy is the un-gendered alt-luxury clothing label launching in 2017 by Brisbane designer Eve Willsteed.
+Genkstasy (a fusion of 元気/Genki + Ecstasy, translating to something along the lines of ‘pure-euphoric-being’, or ‘ultimate-energy-party’) is fashion for trendsetters; for those who create and appreciate; for those who lead and for those who walk their own path.
+Reaping an aesthetic born of modern cultural fusion and inclusion with Japanese and hip hop fashions at the fore, Genkstasy will aim to change the way we experience and participate in fashion, creating a style that is unique but lasting, and clothing that’s ethical and sustainable but still fresh.